 The management structure in the affiliated member associations of TWIF varies widely.
-There is however one particular similarity in the structure of the Tug of War Associations.
-Tug of War is pre-eminently a team sport, so the Tug of War Associations are primarily Assemblies of Clubs.
+There is however one particular similarity in the structure of the Tug of War Associations being pre-eminently a team sport, so the Tug of War Associations are primarily Assemblies of Clubs and/or Regional structures.